 The Company had directors' and officers' liability insurance in place throughout the financial year and up to the date of approval of the financial statements.
-By virtue of the articles of association, the Company had also provided indemnity for its directors and the secretary, which is a qualifying third party indemnity provision.
+By virtue of the articles of association, the Company had also provided indemnity for its directors and the secretary, which is a qualifying third party indemnity provision for the purposes of the Companies (Jersey) Law 1991.